ConduitIO/conduit/docs/pipeline_configuration_files.md

 through the UI or API.

 ### Updates and Deletes
-Updates and deletes for a provisioned pipeline can only be done through the configuration file that the pipeline was originally provisioned from.
-Updates should be done to the files, then Conduit has to be restarted to reload the changes.
+Updates and deletes for a pipeline provisioned by configuration files can only be done through the configuration files.
+Changes should be made to the files, then Conduit has to be restarted to reload the changes.
+Any updates or deletes done through the API or UI will be prohibited.

 * To delete a pipeline: simply delete it from the `pipelines` map from the configuration file, then run conduit again.
 * To update a pipeline: change any field value from the configuration file, and run conduit again to address these updates.

 Updates will preserve the status of the pipeline, and will continue working from where it stopped.
-However, the pipeline will not copy the old state and will start from the beginning of the source if one of these values was updated:
+However, the pipeline will start from the beginning of the source and will not continue from where it stopped, if one of these values were updated:
 {`pipeline ID`, `connector ID`, `connector plugin`, `connector type`}.